 The current stock and bond market volatility can drive a sane person crazy.
 If you find yourself checking your investments more frequently than you check your email, you may just be taking too much equity risk in your portfolio.

 After almost seven years of impressive stock and bond market returns, the late summer’s sudden market dive has shaken many investors.
-However, if you have a well prepared financial and investment plan, which anticipates bear as well as bull markets, you hopefully felt reassured that this decline was just part of the natural market process.
-Thought we wish it weren’t so, down market periods are as inevitable as death and taxes.
+However, if you have a well-prepared financial and investment plan, which anticipates bear as well as bull markets, you hopefully felt reassured that this decline was just part of the natural market process.
+Though we wish it weren’t so, down market periods are as inevitable as death and taxes.

 How can we cope with a down market and not lose our equilibrium?

 Many people have a tendency to stick with a losing strategy purely on the basis that they put so much time and money into their investment planning already.
 This can be a dangerous pitfall when it comes to investing.
 Now would be a great time to check in with yourself and see if you are properly allocated, based on your emotional behavior to volatility.

 Are you the kind of person who won’t leave a bad movie in the middle?